Jas667/trade_tracker_express_backend/README.md

 Designed to accept a csv file from TradeZero in order to populate the database with trades.
 The csv file can be uploaded using the API for testing.

 The app is currently deployed to Railway.app and is set up to work as such.
-The older version of the app was designed to run on my localhost, which is what most of the documentation below is based on.
-See the demo section below for more information.
+You can also run the app (frontent and backend) on localhost.

 ## Frontend Example